xerc/mac-install-guide/ruby/index.md

-How to install Ruby on a Mac.
+How to **install Ruby on a Mac**.
 Installing Ruby 3.0 on macOS Big Sur or Catalina.
 Up-to-date and kitchen-tested instructions, with troubleshooting tips, from the author of the book, _[Learn Ruby on Rails](https://learn-rails.com/)_.

 This article will help you set up a development environment using Ruby on a Mac, whether you are an experienced developer setting up a new computer or only a beginner.

 If you intend to develop web applications with Rails, switch to the guide [Install Ruby on Rails on macOS](https://learn-rails.com/install-rails-mac/index.html).
-It covers installation of Ruby, Node, Yarn, and Rails.
+It provides more detail about installing Ruby, Node, Yarn, and Rails.

+If you've haven't been coding before, see the section, [Finding the Terminal on macOS](/ruby/13.html), to learn about basic tools you'll need (the Terminal application and text editor).

 > This is the most complete guide to installing Ruby on a Mac.